 Geopolitical concerns have also come to the fore this year with an escalation of conflict in the Middle East.
-The most relevant concern from an oil market perspective is the attacks since December by Iranian-backed Houthis on dozens of commercial ships with drones and missiles, leading to the rerouting of container ships to avoid the Suez Canal.
-Around 8-9m b/day of crude oil and oil product normally flows through the Red Sea and Bab al-Mandab Strait, but much is now being diverted around Africa.
+Attacks by Iranian-backed Houthis on dozens of commercial ships led to the rerouting of container ships to avoid the Suez Canal.
+Around 8-9m b/day of crude oil and oil product normally flows through the Red Sea and Bab al-Mandab Strait, with much being diverted around Africa.

-With US/Iranian tensions rising, there is also the concern around the accessibility of the Strait of Hormuz, a 21-mile-wide stretch of water separating Iran from the UAE and Oman.
+With US/Iranian tensions remaining high, there is also concern around the accessibility of the Strait of Hormuz, a 21-milewide stretch of water separating Iran from the UAE and Oman.
 Since typically around 20% of world oil supply passes through the Strait each day, any closure would bring significant disruption to the world oil balance.
 The current unrest may also result in the US enforcing existing sanctions against Iranian oil exports, in contrast to the last 12 months when Iranian supply has been allowed to re-enter the world market.

-International and US natural gas markets have remained looser so far in 2024, thanks largely to exceptionally mild seasonal conditions.
-In Europe, for example, warmer weather this winter has lowered heating demand for natural gas and kept inventory levels well above the seasonal norm.
-European gas inventories currently stand around 15% above normal levels, putting the region in a comfortable place to get through the rest of winter with adequate gas in storage.
-Over the quarter, European gas prices (using UK NBP as a proxy) declined by 17%, whilst US Henry Hub spot gas fell by 30%.
+International and US natural gas markets have generally been loose so far in 2024, thanks largely to exceptionally mild seasonal conditions.
+In Europe, for example, warmer weather over the winter lowered heating demand for natural gas and kept inventory levels well above the seasonal norm.
+European gas inventories currently stand around 15% above normal levels.
+Against this, we have seen higher LNG demand from Asia this year, meaning Europe is having to compete harder for LNG cargoes to keep inventories high into next winter.
+The US also saw an extremely mild 2023/24 winter, driving spot prices for gas below \$2/mcf, before recovering.
+Overall, over the first six months of the year, European gas prices (using UK NBP as a proxy) declined by 2%, whilst US Henry Hub spot gas rose by 2%.